dai-dinamici/dai-dinamici.github.io/content/posts/smi-course-dynamics-of-billiards.md

 +++
 categories = ["news", "events"] date = "2025-03-15 12:45:00"
-title = "SMI Course on 'Dynamics of Billiards’, Cortona, June 29 - July 4, 2025"
+title = "SMI Course on 'Dynamics of Billiards', Cortona, June 29 - July 4, 2025"
 +++

 In the week **June 29 - July 4, 2025**, the